return42/sphkerneldoc/linux_src_doc/include/crypto/hash_h.rst

 -----------

-This function is a "short-hand" for the function calls of crypto_ahash_update and crypto_shash_final.
+This function is a "short-hand" for the function calls of crypto_ahash_update and crypto_ahash_final.
 The parameters have the same meaning as discussed for those separate functions.

 .. _`crypto_ahash_finup.return`: